Limits. Can we treat Parkinson´s even before the first symptoms appear?

 When compromised nerves become sufficiently dysfunctional, a functional threshold in the nervous system is breached, and the classic motor symptoms appear, and the person is diagnosed.
-The first symptoms appear when dopamine-producing neurons are depleted beyond a critical threshold, often after long compensation periods.
+The first symptoms appear when dopamine-producing neurons are depleted beyond a critical threshold, often after long periods where the system has been able to compensate.

 The neuron's vulnerability is influenced by genetic, metabolic, connectivity, or environmental factors.
 In Parkinson´s, it seems to be a combination of all these factors that gradually - with advancing age - compromises the nerve cells toward their threshold.